 This introduction to college and to UVa-Wise explores majors, careers, and planning for success in an academic context that addresses academic skills.
-The class introduces students to critical resources, and engages students with a variety of reading and applied activities.
+The class provides students with an advisor, introduces students to critical resources, and engages students with a variety of reading and applied activities.